| 7. CORRECTING YOUR

 be less likely to involve yourself in an accident, you will enjoy

+your drive to the station and probably reach there sooner.
 Good posture can be defined only when we are in present space.

 When we are thinking our posture will automatically become faulty!